charlesreid1/charlesreid1.github.io/pelican/content/git-workflows-3-split.md

 from the commit.
 As each commit is created, branches can be created that are linked to the group of changes in each new commit.

-## Converting Set of Commits to Unstaged Changes
+## Converting a Set of Commits to Unstaged Changes

 We are trying to untangle a set of unrelated changes into separate commits that group related changes together.
 For the example, we want to convert this: